An improper estimator with optimal excess risk in misspecified density estimation and logistic regression: Introduction

 \paragraph{Sequential prediction.}

 As mentioned previously, the sequential variant of prediction under logarithmic loss is well-studied~\cite{shtarkov1987universal,clarke1994jeffreys,merhav1998universal,vovk1998mixability,cesabianchi2006plg,grunwald2007mdl}.
 These guarantees on cumulative criteria have been transported to the individual excess risk considered here~\cite{barron1987bayes,catoni2004statistical,yang1999information,juditsky2008mirror,audibert2009fastrates}.
-To the best of our knowledge, prior to the present work, this online-to-offline conversion was the only approach to obtaining distribution-free excess risk guarantees.
+As it turns out, this online-to-offline conversion is the main approach to obtaining distribution-free excess risk guarantees.
 As mentioned above, reduction to the sequential case is suboptimal, in that it leads to extra logarithmic factors in the rate and cannot provide uniform guarantees over unbounded models.
 Our general guarantee for SMP provides a more ``localized'' risk bound adapted to such situations.

 \paragraph{Stability.}

 Our general bound on the excess risk is related to the approach in terms of stability of the loss of the predictor under sample changes~\cite{bousquet2002stability,rakhlin2005stability,shalev2010learnability,koren2015expconcave}, in particular in its use of exchangeability.
 While close in spirit, our bounds involve a different quantity; the difference between the two is particularly apparent in the context of logistic regression, where it enables us to remove some exponential constants.